Boundary Energy-Momentum Tensors for Asymptotically Flat Spacetimes

 To find the relevant expressions for the case of the standard boundary geometry with a sphere and retarded time~$u$, one has to split $x^\mu=(u,x^A)$ and set $\tau_\mu dx^\mu=du$, $v^\mu\partial_\mu=-\partial_u$ and $h_{\mu\nu}dx^\mu dx^\nu=\gamma_{AB}dx^Adx^B$ for a time-independent 2D metric $\gamma_{AB}$, so that $a_\mu=K=F_{\mu\nu}=0$.

 \textbf{Outlook and discussion.} Many important details regarding the radial solution of the Einstein equations, which were omitted for brevity, will be given in the upcoming publication~\cite{Hartong:2025WIP}.
 It would be interesting to compute asymptotic charges and their algebra in our Carroll-covariant Bondi--Sachs phase space by using the boundary energy-momentum-news complex derived above, following for example~\cite{Geiller:2024amx}.
 Another important question in the context of flat limits of AdS/CFT would be to construct a Bondi-type phase space in AdS spacetimes which limits to the above, building on~\cite{Compere:2020lrt,Geiller:2022vto,Campoleoni:2023fug}.
 Further outstanding questions include a physical interpretation of the free data encoded in the $D_{\mu\nu}$ tensor in~\eqref{eq:D-tensor-properties}.
-Finally, it would be interesting to investigate any novel contributions to corner terms~\cite{Ciambelli:2022vot}.
+Finally, it would be interesting to investigate any potential novel contributions to corner terms~\cite{Ciambelli:2022vot}.

 \textbf{Acknowledgements} We are grateful to Luca Ciambelli, Jos\'e Figueroa-O'Farrill, Laurent Freidel, Marc Geiller, Niels Obers, Romain Ruzziconi and C\'eline Zwikel for useful discussions.
 We also thank the participants of the 2025 annual meeting of the Simons Collaboration on Celestial Holography, where this work was presented.
 The work of JH and GO is supported by the Royal Society URF Renewal grant URF\textbackslash R\textbackslash 221038.
 The work of EH is supported by Villum Foundation Experiment project 00050317, ``Exploring the wonderland of Carrollian physics''.
+The Center of Gravity is a Center of Excellence funded by the Danish National Research Foundation under grant No.~184.
 The work of VN is supported by a University of Edinburgh School of Mathematics Studentship.